Magnutic/mg-engine/README.md

 Mg Engine uses CMake for building.
 If you have used CMake before, you know what to do.
 **TODO** add more specific build instructions for different platforms.

-**Note**: Mg Engine relies on the filesystem TS, which is available with the aforementioned compilers, however, you may need to explicitly link it.
-With GCC or Clang using libstdc++, this is done by adding `-lstdc++fs` to the linker options.
-If you build using the provided CMakeLists, this is handled automatically.

 ## License
 Mg Engine is zlib-licensed.